-Middle East Travel Industry Experts Convene at the Prestigious Global MICE Congress in Moscow
+Middle East Travel Industry Experts Convene At The Prestigious Global MICE Congress In Moscow

-(MENAFN- Matrix PR) A large-scale international event in the field of business tourism Meet Global MICE Congress, took place in Moscow from 6 to 8 October, attracting over 300 industry experts from 14 countries, including Saudi Arabia, Qatar, UAE, Bahrain, Kuwait, Oman, India, and China.
+(MENAFN- AETOSWire) A large-scale international event in the field of business tourism Meet Global MICE Congress took place in Moscow from 6 to 8 October, attracting over 300 industry experts from 14 countries, including Saudi Arabia, Qatar, UAE, Bahrain, Kuwait, Oman, India, and China.
 This influential gathering served as a pivotal platform for MICE (Meetings, Incentives, Conferences, and Exhibitions) tourism discussions.
 The congress featured enlightening business sessions, discussions, debates, and B2B negotiations.

 Topics ranged from the essential qualities cities must possess to attract business tourists to key considerations for this segment and the industry's promising future.
 Business tourism is vital for Moscow, contributing one-fifth of its total tourist influx.
 Non-CIS countries leading the tourist arrivals included China, Iran, UAE, Turkey, and India.
 The UAE ranked fifth in the share of foreign tourists staying in Moscow hotels this summer.